singhshivam215/heart_disease_detection/README.md

 Decision Tree Classification

 Random Forest Classification
-are used for medel building the program.
+are used for training and modeling the project.